Dallas Assisted Reproduction Lawyer

 - Dispute resolution and breach of contract

 It is important to ensure that your surrogacy agreement protects your rights as the intended parent(s) of the child.
 The agreement must state that the surrogate is not and does not intend to be the parent of the child after going through an in vitro fertilization (IVF) procedure.
 It should also state that you as the intended parent(s) will accept full parental rights for the baby’s life.
-As such, it is imperative that you consult with an attorney to create a surrogacy agreement that reflects your interests and protects your rights to your future baby.
+As such, it is imperative that you consult with a Dallas assisted reproduction attorney to create a surrogacy agreement that reflects your interests and protects your rights to your future baby.

 What Happens if the Surrogate Changes Her Mind and Wants to Keep the Child?